LMCache/lmcache.github.io/_posts/2025-02-26-benchmark.md

 Born out of an academic **collaboration** between **vLLM** (Berkeley) and **LMCache** (UChicago), vLLM Production Stack features the most advanced built-in **KV-cache optimizations** and an upstream support of the latest vLLM releases.

 As an **open** framework, vLLM Production Stack uses helm and python interface for ease of use and modification.
-As a near-term priority, we welcome **contributions** from the community to add more K8S native support, including **CR-based deployment**, and LoRA management, among others.
+As a near-term priority, **we welcome contributions from the community to add more K8S native support, including CR-based deployment, and LoRA management, among others**.

-We also welcome **more benchmarks** on different workloads and inclusion of other serving frameworks.
+**We also welcome more benchmarks on different workloads and other serving frameworks**.
 Contact us in the **#production-stack** [channel](https://vllm-dev.slack.com/archives/C089SMEAKRA) or LMCache slack today to discuss the future steps!

-Join us to build a future where every application can harness the power of LLM inference—reliably, at scale, and without breaking a sweat.
+**Join us to build a future** where every application can harness the power of LLM inference—reliably, at scale, and without breaking a sweat.

 *Happy deploying!*